raspberrypilearning/amazing-image-identifier/en/step_7.md

 --- collapse ---
 ---
-title:  Sharing your app
+title:  Share your app
 ---
 Once you have your IP address, all other people on your network need to do is open their web browser and type your IP address followed by `:5000` into the address bar.
-For example `192.168.86.229:5000` would work for a computer with that IP address.
+For example, `192.168.86.229:5000` would work for a computer with that IP address.

 --- /collapse ---